 This program features "one stop shopping."
-Students receive laptop computers with the latest software.
-Books and syllabi are delivered to them.
-Meals and refreshments are provided during class and other learning events to minimize disruption of the learning process.
-Students participate in orientation at the start of the program, go on a retreat to examine personal values and learn team building, and attend special lectures and seminars where they can learn from experts in the field.
+Books and syllabi are delivered to students.
+They participate in a retreat to examine personal values and learn team building, and attend special lectures and seminars where they can learn from experts in the field.